hubmapconsortium/manual-data-ingest/neo4j-converter/README.md

 RETURN batches, total, timeTaken, committedOperations, failedOperations
 ````

-When this property presents in Entity node but not in Metadata node, keep the property value and rename to a new property key `lab_tissue_sample_id`:
+When this property does not present in Metadata node but in Entity node, keep that property value of Entity node and rename the property key to `lab_tissue_sample_id`:

 ````
 CALL apoc.periodic.iterate(
     "MATCH (E:Entity)-[:HAS_METADATA]->(M:Metadata)
      WHERE
-        E.entitytype = 'Sample' AND E.lab_tissue_id IS NOT NULL AND M.lab_tissue_id IS NULL
+        E.entitytype = 'Sample' AND M.lab_tissue_id IS NULL AND E.lab_tissue_id IS NOT NULL
      RETURN E, M",
     "SET
         E.lab_tissue_sample_id = E.lab_tissue_id